-I got three entries accepted into the Royal Miniature Societies Exhibition this year at the Mall Galleries, London.
-I would have liked to get all five accepted and then I'd have the chance of becoming an Associate Member of the Royal Miniature Society - quite a thing!
-So why do I say just as well?
+I got three of these accepted into the Royal Miniature Societies Exhibition this year at the Mall Galleries, London.
+I can't believe it!
+I didn't quite manage to get the chance to become an Associate Member of the Royal Miniature Society - if only I'd got the other two accepted....

 Here are the finished pair of chorister medals for the head and deputy head girl choristers at Gloucester Cathedral.
 The left-hand one depicts St. Cecilia, the patron saint of music, and the right-hand one depicts St. Kyneburgha, who founded Burh Abbey.

 After some time the customer and I came up with these designs for the medals.
 The actual construction of the medals was still a bit unkown at this stage.
 The customer wanted something that would be robust but yet elagant.
 My initial thoughts were to adapt the watch case I'd made before.